PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-06 07:30:00
+Last updated: 2024-04-06 07:30:34
-Random Quote: Marshall: "Excuse me, miss.
-When you get a chance, could you bring over a hundred shots of tequila please?"Barney: "I'll have the same." - Marshall Eriksen
+Random Quote: I hate it when you talk sometimes.
+No... all the time. - Nicky Nichols